alandoyle/alandoyle.com/content/en/posts/2022-08-30-site-update.md

 I left the other settings as is as I wanted to publish the Hugo site in the root of the website.

-Click the bue botton marked **Save and Deploy** in the bottom right to actually get Cloudflare to build the Hugo site.
+Click the blue botton marked **Save and Deploy** in the bottom right to actually get Cloudflare to build the Hugo site.

 Now Cloudflare Pages will initialize the build environment, clone the Github repository, build the site and deploy it to Clouflare's global network.